-Both basic and diluted earnings per share are calculated by dividing the Group's net profit attributable to owners of the Company of \$1,647,000 (2011: \$1,686,000) by the weighted average number of 207,748,700 (2011: 207,748,700) ordinary shares outstanding during the financial year.
+Both basic and diluted earnings per share are calculated by dividing the Group's net profit attributable to owners of the Company of \$1,307,000 (2012: \$1,647,000) by the weighted average number of 207,748,700 (2012: 207,748,700) ordinary shares outstanding during the financial year.

-The basic and diluted earnings per share are the same as the Group did not have any dilutive potential ordinary shares outstanding as at 30 September 2012 and 2011.
+The basic and diluted earnings per share are the same as the Group did not have any dilutive potential ordinary shares outstanding as at 30 September 2013 and 2012.

+Since the end of the financial year, the Company has entered into a conditional placement agreement to issue 180,000,000 new ordinary shares as announced on 31 October 2013.
 There have been no other transactions involving ordinary shares or potential ordinary shares since the reporting date and before the completion of these financial statements.